untoxa/gb-photo/README.md

     python get-pip.py
     python -m pip install --upgrade pip

+If "python" command is not recognized under Cygwin, use "py" instead, which is more generic under Windows.

 Then install Pillow and wave libraries:

     python -m pip install --upgrade Pillow